Boutiques, beaches and stellar eats await on picturesque and romantic Amelia Island

 Stepping into the hotel lobby, you’ll immediately see the space that will likely dominate most of your time: a gargantuan oceanfront pool with an expansive deck ideal for hours of lounging in the sun.
 Sip mojitos, enjoy gourmet meals and snacks, and let your worries fall away inside the adult, infinity-edge Serenity Pool overlooking the pristine waters of the coastline.

-Continue the bliss at the Spa & Salon at Amelia Island Plantation, a delightful little hideaway located a stone’s throw from the main resort.
+Continue the bliss at the Serene Spa, a delightful little hideaway located a stone’s throw from the main resort.
 Featuring 16 treatment rooms, the gem of the spa is its couples suite, which houses a room for his/her massages as well as a private relaxation lounge where couples can slowly enter back into reality after their treatment.

 You might consider going on a horseback tour along Amelia Island’s beaches.
 Visit ameliahorsebackriding.com for more details.